mubbashir-ahmed/Color-Apps-In-Csharp-WinForms/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to submit a pull request.
+Feel free to check the issues page or submit a pull request.

 ## ⭐ Show Your Support